NVIDIA-NeMo/Run/docs/about/why-nemo-run.md

 ## Getting Started

 Ready to experience the benefits of NeMo Run?
-Start with our [installation guide](../get-started/install) and [tutorials](../get-started/tutorials) to see how NeMo Run can transform your ML workflows.
+Start with our [installation guide](../get-started/install) and [quickstart guide](../get-started/quickstart) to see how NeMo Run can transform your ML workflows.

 For more detailed information about specific features, explore our [Configuration](../guides/configuration), [Execution](../guides/execution), and [Management](../guides/management) guides.